ec-jrc/pyStorms/README.md

-Storm Surge estimation  software
+TROPICAL CYCLONE ANALYSIS
 ==============================

-This is a development project for utilizing DELFT3D open source code for considering storm surge.
-The purpose is to create, run and analyze a storm surge computation based on Python scripts and thus avoid the Matlab based GUI that deltares use.
-The procedure is outlined in Jupyter notebooks in order to have clarity and transparency.
+This is a development project for using the Holland parametric model to produce wind and pressure profiles of Tropical Cyclones based on available data.

 ## Getting Started

-A number of data are inclusive in the project folders but there are some required outside sources.
-The development is done in Linux environment.
-Some (maybe many) modifications need to be made for other platforms.
+Tropical Cyclone (TC) attributes are estimated by corresponding operational agencies and centers around the world.
+For more info see the [INPUT.ipynb](./INPUT.ipynb) and [BestTrack.ipynb](./BestTrack.ipynb).

+These data include location, windradii, pressure, max wind speed among others.
+However, there are missing info that preclude us from The proposed workflow for estimating the wind field is the following

+* From TC bulletins or Best Track create inpData file (see [Create inpData.ipynb](./Create inpData.ipynb))

+* Compute translational and Coriolis velocities in order to move to a stationary frame (see [Subtract translational and Coriolis velocity.ipynb](./Subtract translational and Coriolis velocity.ipynb))

+* Estimate the parameters of the Holland Model and save outData file (see [Estimate Holland Parameters.ipynb](./Estimate Holland Parameters.ipynb))

+* Produce the wind and pressure profiles (see [Create Output.ipynb](./Output.ipynb))

 ### Prerequisities

-DELFT3D needs to be compiled for your system.
-You can download it from http://oss.deltares.nl/web/delft3d/source-code.
-Follow the instruction therein.
+The required data can be freely downloaded by the corresponding listed sources.
+See Notebooks for more details.

 A number of Python modules are required.
 A complete list is available in a file named piplist.